Update

 Of the new park features, the adjustable wave is the most technical and challenging and is currently designed for expert athletes.
 The second feature, made using in-river boulders, is for users of an intermediate level and the third in-river feature is designed for beginners.
 Kayakers and surfers can learn and develop their skills in the expanded park and create an experience that meets their unique abilities.

 Please keep in mind that the current Phase 2 adjustable wave feature is not a final design.
 Engineers with McMillen are working on design modifications to make the Phase 2 adjustable more resilient and reliable.
 The Boise Parks and Recreation Department’s goal is to create a more predictable experience for all users, so our team no longer has to host monitored sessions at the Phase 2 adjustable wave, which is currently an expert only wave feature due to its intensity.
-As details are determined and design modifications are finalized, the department plans to communicate with users later this summer about the changes to Phase 2 and what kind of experience they can expect.

 Please remember that recreation at the Boise Whitewater Park is at your own risk.